DataSovereignty-YourD/yourd-did-parser/README.md

 did is a fixed string.
 - `[method-name]` is a string that specifies the DID method.
 It is case-insensitive and must be a string from the set of lowercase alphanumeric characters.
 - `[method-specific-id]` is a method-specific identifier.
-The yourdi-parser ensures that DIDs are correctly parsed and validated based on the above syntax.
+The @yourd/did-parser ensures that DIDs are correctly parsed and validated based on the above syntax.

 **Specifications:**